builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 - Software is imperfect
 - Software is never finished
 - Software is entropic
-- Fix one line a day
+- Fix one line a day (make this cultural)

 ### Chapter 2: Favor simplicity over complexity